mockoon/mockoon.com/content/docs/v8.1.1/mockoon-data-files/sharing-mock-api-files.md

 ---

-> ☁️ **Data synchronization and team collaboration** are available as part of our [Mockoon Pro subscription](/pro/).
+> ☁️ **Data synchronization and team collaboration** are available as part of our [Mockoon Cloud subscription](/cloud/).
 It allows you to share your environments with your team and collaborate in real-time.

 ### Sharing a mock API